From formulas to cirquents in computability logic: Clustering selectional gates

-But it should be remembered that ``effective IF logic'' is just our present invention which, while both mathematically and philosophically reasonable, is not at all the same as IF logic in its canonical form.
-So, a true merger between CoL and IF logic would seemingly require a compromise from one of them: either IF logic should adopt the requirement of effectiveness of strategies, or computability logic should drop this (central to its philosophy) requirement.
+But it should be remembered that ``effective IF logic'', while both mathematically and philosophically reasonable, is not at all the same as IF logic in its canonical form.\footnote{The idea of what we here call ``effective IF logic'' can be clearly found in \cite{Hintikka96}, where Hintikka argued that restricting $\exists$'s ($\top$'s) strategies to effective ones could be a formulation of constructivism in the philosophy of mathematics.
+To the present author's best knowledge, however, no subsequent technical attempts have been made to correspondingly reconstruct the semantics of IF logic.
+The general idea of basing game semantics on effective strategies and this way realizing the philosophy of constructivism can be found in the even earlier work \cite{Jap93} by the present author (this paper was later refined and published in the form of \cite{Jap97}). \cite{Jap93,Jap97} also made the first, ``experimental'' steps towards technically realizing this line of thought.
+As for CoL, it takes pride not in putting forward the idea of considering effective strategies (which is so natural that it could hardly have escaped the thoughts of anyone working on game semantics), but in making it actually work and generate non-trivial logics.
+In contrast, restricting strategies to effective ones within Hintikka's framework leaves us with an essentially empty logic: there are no valid (as opposed to true) formulas there other than trivialities such as $\top$ or $p(x)\rightarrow \top$ (but not $p(x)\rightarrow p(x)$: this principle, i.e. $\neg p(x)\vee p(x)$, fails when $p(x)$ is undecidable).
+This is probably one of the reasons why the IF-logic community has remained focused on not-necessarily-effective strategies.} So, a true merger between CoL and IF logic would seemingly require a compromise from one of them: either IF logic should adopt the requirement of effectiveness of strategies, or computability logic should drop this (central to its philosophy) requirement.
 Probably neither camp would be willing to make a compromise.

 Fortunately, there is no real need for any compromises.
 The following section further generalizes the concept of cirquents in a conservative way.
 The new cirquents, unlike the cirquents of the present section, are powerful enough to express anything that the traditional (``non-effective'') IF logic can.
 This is achieved through extending the idea of clustering from selectional gates to $\mld$-gates, yet without associating any moves with such gates or clusters.